-Now, let’s take a detailed look at few benefits plans:
+Now, let’s take a detailed look at a few benefits plans:

 FSA (Flexible Spending Accounts)

 This program allows you to utilize pre-tax money to cover dependent care and health expenses.
-You can set money aside before Medicare, Social Security, federal, or state taxes are deducted from your wage to meet eligible vision, dental, pharmacy, and medical expenses.
-The dependent care FSA plan enables you to save more by allotting money to pay for dependent care costs like elder care, or day camp or day care for kids up to 13 years age.
+You can set money aside before Medicare, Social Security, federal, or state taxes are deducted from your wage to meet the eligible vision, dental, pharmacy, and medical expenses.
+The dependent care FSA plan enables you to save more by allotting money to pay for dependent care costs like elder care, day camp, or daycare for kids up to 13 years of age.